foreverluiscastro/warped-tour-bus-lot/README.md

 ```

 This will allow you to use this component anywhere in your app by simply import the componments `from '../styles'`.

+## Code Explanations - backend

+There are a few areas of the code that differ from the typical Rails API
+setup that merit explanation.

 ### Cookies/Sessions Setup